user096/ms-community-wiki/reinstalling-gpu-and-sound-drivers.md

    ![](img/reinstalling-gpu-drivers/devmgmtscan.png)

-6. Go back to Display Adapters/ sound adaptors and find the graphics device you are attempting to reinstall.
-Note that it may now be called "Microsoft Basic Display Adapter".
+6. Go back to Display Adapters/ sound adaptors and find the device you are attempting to reinstall.
+Note that the graphics driver will be called "Microsoft Basic Display Adapter".
 Right-click it and select "Update driver".

    ![](img/reinstalling-gpu-drivers/devmgmtupdate.png)